 Cover Level

-Comprehensive cover costs more than accident-only but covers the hereditary and chronic conditions Devon Rex cats are most prone to.
-The gap between comprehensive and accident-only is typically $22 - $42/month for a Devon Rex.
+Comprehensive cover costs more but includes hereditary conditions.
+The difference between comprehensive and accident-only is typically $20 - $32/month for a Devon Rex.

-Practical ways to manage your Devon Rex's insurance and health costs.
+Practical ways to manage your Devon Rex's insurance and health costs in Australia.

 1